tillbiskup/matlab-cwepr/README.md

 * Till Biskup (2015-2022)

-    The principal author and main developer of the trEPR toolbox
+    The principal author and main developer of the cwEPR toolbox

 * Deborah Meyer (2015-16)